UBC-CIC/Research-Innovation-Dashboard/docs/DeploymentGuide.md

 1. At the [AWS online console](https://console.aws.amazon.com/console/home), enter `Cognito` in the search bar.
    ![alt text](images/webApp/webapp01.png)
-2. Click `User Pools` from the left hand sidebar and select the user pool that corresponds to the project name.
+2. Click `User Pools` from the left hand sidebar and select the user pool that corresponds to the project name (contains the string `innovationdashbo`).
    ![alt text](images/webApp/webapp02.png)
 3. Select the user which you want to set to Admin
    ![alt text](images/webApp/webapp12.png)